 There is a variety of hiking trails leading around and across the Isle of Rum.
 Following the roads, you can cross the island on fairly flat ground, while the footpaths leading along the coastline are perfect for wildlife watching.
 The Rum Cuillin mountain ridge is made up of the peaks of Barkeval, Hallival, Askival, Trollaval, Ainshval and Sgurr nan Gillean.

-For a full day tour try to take in the peaks of Hallival and Askival; if you have more time, base yourself at Dibidil bothy and hike the various peaks of the Cuillin from there.
+For a full-day tour try to take in the peaks of Hallival and Askival; if you have more time, base yourself at Dibidil bothy and hike the various peaks of the Cuillin from there.

 The route to Kilmory is a relaxing 16km walk and ends at a gorgeous beach looking out over the Atlantic.
 On the way, you pass Kinloch Glen Waterfall!